CrossTheRoadElec/CTRE-Balance-Bot/README.md

 ## How To Make One
 1. Assemble the hardware as shown in the **[Builders Guide](Documentation/)**.
-2. Ensure Phoenix 5.6.0.0 is installed and Phoenix NETMF 5.1.5.0 is referenced in the solution explorer, this is seen below. http://www.ctr-electronics.com/installer-archive
+2. Ensure Phoenix 5.6.0.0 is installed and Phoenix NETMF 5.1.5.0 is referenced in the solution explorer.

+http://www.ctr-electronics.com/installer-archive

+This can be confirmed below...
 ![Assembly Version Reference](../gh-images/Screenshots/Assembly%20Version.png)

 3. Flash all hardware using Phoenix Lifeboat.